wet-boew/wet-boew-attachments/README.md

 wet-boew-attachments
 ====================

-Central repository to host images and other attachments for wet-boew wiki documentation.
+Central repository for hosting images and other attachments for wet-boew wiki documentation.